Major Gifts: Defined

 Most development directors are assigned to work with specific schools, colleges, and divisions that have a pool of prospective donors.
 These DoD assignments and fundraising priorities are determined by mutual agreement of the Chancellor, deans, and WFAA leadership.
 Whether assigned or unassigned, all WFAA DoDs represent the entire university and can assist all donors’ needs.

 UW–Madison prides itself on a collaborative fundraising culture that respects the principle that “no unit owns a donor.”
-This shared culture depends on accurate and current donor information in our ABE database.
+This shared culture depends on accurate and current donor information in our 4WARD database.

 The university’s most generous donors are designated as “Chancellor’s Prospects.”
 This small subset of individuals receives special attention from the Chancellor as well as the WFAA principal gifts team.